zwolf/grape-csv-db/README.md

 There you can see the data that currently lives in the CSV database, located at db/database.csv.

 To run the specs, just type `rspec`.
-This project uses [SimpleCov](https://github.com/colszowka/simplecov), so you can see the numbers by opening `/coverage/index.html`.
+This project uses [SimpleCov](https://github.com/colszowka/simplecov), so after you run them, you can see the coverage numbers by opening this file: `coverage/index.html`